Trading Partner Portal: Germany

 Germany holds the spot as the United States’ sixth top export destination, with exports steadily increasing over the past decade.

 As California’s eighth largest export destination, Germany imported $6.59 billion in goods.
-Top exports included optic, photo or medical instruments; electric machinery; natural stones etc; and nuclear reactors and machinery.
+Top exports included computer/electronic products, chemicals, transportation equipment, and agricultural products.
 Imports from Germany into California totaled $12.4 billion in 2018.
 Transportation equipment made up over 50% of the total.
 (US Department of Commerce)

 Characteristics of Travellers from Germany to California

 Foreign Direct Investment

 German FDI in the US supported 673,900 jobs and invested $7.2 billion into research and development. $38 billion went to expanding U.S. exports.
 The top industry sectors for German FDI in the US were: industrial machinery, auto components, software and IT services, food and tobacco, chemicals, and electronic components.
 Select USA

 The California Travel and Tourism Commission unveiled a German Web site to attract more German-speaking travelers to the Golden State.
 Visit California (Deutsch)